Common ElastiCache Use Cases and How ElastiCache Can Help - Amazon ElastiCache (Redis OSS)

 For more information, see the following:

-Gaming Leaderboards (Redis Sorted Sets)
+Gaming Leaderboards (Redis OSS Sorted Sets)

 Leaderboards, such as the top 10 scores for a game, are computationally complex.
 This is especially true when there is a large number of concurrent players and continually changing scores.
-Redis sorted sets guarantee both uniqueness and element ordering.
-Using Redis sorted sets, each time a new element is added to the sorted set it's reranked in real time.
+Redis OSS sorted sets guarantee both uniqueness and element ordering.
+Using Redis OSS sorted sets, each time a new element is added to the sorted set it's reranked in real time.
 It's then added to the set in its correct numeric order.

-Image: ElastiCache for Redis Gaming leaderboard diagram
+Image: ElastiCache (Redis OSS) Gaming leaderboard diagram

-Example - Redis Leaderboard
+Example Redis OSS Leaderboard

 In this example, four gamers and their scores are entered into a sorted list using ZADD.
 The command ZREVRANGEBYSCORE lists the players by their score, high to low.
 Next, ZADD is used to update June's score by overwriting the existing entry.
 Finally, ZREVRANGEBYSCORE lists the players by their score, high to low.
 The list shows that June has moved up in the rankings.